China flies fighter jets near Taiwan after the leader's trip to the U.S.

 Speaker Kevin McCarthy held talks with President Tsai Ing-wen on Thursday in California, adding to a series of foreign lawmakers who have met Tsai to show support in the face of Chinese intimidation.
 Beijing responded Friday by imposing a travel ban and financial sanctions against American groups and individuals associated with Tsai's U.S. visit.

-On Saturday, eight warships and 42 planes were detected near Taiwan, 29 of which crossed the middle line of the strait that separates the island from the mainland, the island's Ministry of Defense said.
-The planes included Chengdu J-10, Shenyang J-11 and Shenyang J-16 jet fighters, it said.
+On Saturday, eight warships and 71 planes were detected near Taiwan, 45 of which flew across the middle line of the strait that separates it from the mainland, the island's Ministry of Defense said.
+It said they included Chengdu J-10, Shenyang J-11 and Shenyang J-16 jet fighters.

+Also Saturday, the navy planned to hold "live fire training" in Luoyuan Bay in Fujian province opposite Taiwan, the local Maritime Authority announced.
+Ships were banned during the firing, which also was due to take place on five dates over the next two weeks.

-Taiwan split with China after a civil war in 1949.
+Taiwan split with China in 1949 after a civil war.
 The ruling Communist Party says the island is obliged to rejoin the mainland, by force if necessary.
 Beijing says contact with foreign officials encourages Taiwanese who want formal independence, a step the ruling party says would lead to war.

 "This is a serious warning against the collusion and provocation between the 'Taiwan independence' separatist forces and external forces," said a PLA statement.
-The "Joint Sword" exercises are a "necessary action to defend national sovereignty and territorial integrity."
+The "Joint Sword" exercises "defend national sovereignty and territorial integrity."

+Plans also called for the exercise to include a destroyer, missile boats, ballistic missiles and land-based anti-ship missiles as well as early warning, electronic warfare and tanker aircraft, according to the The Global Times, a newspaper published by the Communist Party.

 The Taiwanese military said missile defense systems were activated and air and sea patrols sent to track the Chinese aircraft.